Diabetes Clinic - Multidisciplinary Comprehensive

 Patients with Limitations

-Patients visiting the Kirklin Clinic may take advantage of convenient parking in the deck adjacent to the Clinic.
-Located at 2100 6th Avenue South, the parking deck is connected to the second floor of the Kirklin Clinic by a weatherproof sky bridge.
+Patients visiting The Kirklin Clinic of UAB Hospital may take advantage of convenient parking in the deck adjacent to the Clinic.
+Located at 2100 6th Avenue South, the parking deck is connected to the second floor of The Kirklin Clinic of UAB Hospital by a weatherproof sky bridge.
 High-top van access is restricted to the first floor of the clinic parking deck.
 Therefore, patients arriving in high-top vans and requiring wheelchair assistance should be dropped off at the front door of the clinic before the driver parks the vehicle.
 Valet parking is available on Level 2 of the deck; wheelchairs and additional assistance are located here as well.

 Adolescents/Young Adults Transition Clinic: (205) 801-7450